- Africans often propose that European-based countries’ wealth is based upon either African slavery or the theft of African resources.

 Slavery has reappeared in Libya.
 Slavery and sex slavery has been exported to Italy from Lybia.
 Sex slavery is rampant throughout India, as is bonded labor, as we covered in the article How Indian IT is Bringing Bonded Labor to the US.
 Slavery, bonded labor, and various forms of debt peonage are being brought to European based countries by non-European based countries.
 And the majority of Africans either want to talk about The Atlantic Slave Trade or how Europeans (and only Europeans, not Brazilians, for example) held slaves hundreds of years ago.

 Slavery markets exist in Libya.
-Libya’s instability was caused by the US and Europe bombing.
+The US and European bombing caused Libya’s instability.
 However, once the rule of law was destroyed, the slave markets began to grow, and this is based upon a culture of accepting slavery.
 The slave markets are controlled by Africans who do not are in favor of slavery.
 People are purchased for roughly $500.

-The worst response to slavery on the part of the US is, a strong argument could be made, is to products that are made by contract manufacturers for wealthy US corporations.
+The worst response to slavery on the part of the US is that a strong argument could be made regarding products that contract manufacturers make for wealthy US corporations.
 But are known to be manufactured in factories with both slave conditions and also sweatshop conditions.
 Apple has become enormously wealthy in significant part by a combination of sweatshop labor and tax evasion.
 However, in this case, the exploited people are not Africans by Chinese.

-Yet Africans prefer to talk about slavery by whites, which has not existed for some time rather than addressing slavery that is occurring presently in non-European based countries.
+Yet Africans prefer to talk about slavery by whites, which has not existed for some time, rather than addressing slavery presently occurring in non-European based countries.